Student mentors make a huge difference in a student's first year at uni.

 A small time commitment can make a big difference in a new student’s experience at UC.
 It’s a great chance to meet new people, develop your leadership and communication skills, and it looks great on your CV.
-Training will be provided before the start of semester so you won't be thrown into the deep end.
+Training will be provided before the start of semester with further training opportunities and networking during the year.

 As a mentor, you will be involved in meeting with new students (individually and in groups) to help them become established on campus.
-Throughout the year, you would have the opportunity to guide and support students who may be new to university or even new to New Zealand, to work with local high schools, and to become involved in orientation events.
+Throughout the year, you would have the opportunity to guide and support students who may be new to university or even new to New Zealand.

 If you are interested in becoming a mentor, fill in the relevant registration form.

 - Registration form to become a Student Mentor (accepting applications from Aug-Sept for February start)

 - Register to become a Pacific mentor